humdrum-tools/humdrum-documentation/guide/ch01/index.md

 The *Humdrum Toolkit* is a set of more than 70 inter-related software tools.
-These tools manipulate ASCII data (text) conforming to the umdrum syntax.
+These tools manipulate ASCII data (text) conforming to the Humdrum syntax.
 If the ASCII data represents music-related information, then we can say that the Humdrum tools manipulate music-related information.